airportyh/npmcomponent/README.md

 ## How often do you run these scripts?

 The plan is to setup a cron job on some machine to run them every hour or every 15 minutes.
 But, currently I run the scripts every day or so manually - very ghetto, I know.
-It takes ~1-2 minutes each time I run it.
+It takes about a minute each time I run it.

 ## Todo/Yet to be done

 * Version handling - currently the mirrors do not take versions into account - only HEAD is modified.
 I plan to add support by going through all the tags in each repo and modifying them.
 * Link back to existing npm modules - currently all repos are mirrored, even repos that were already publish on npm.
-I want to detect these cases and link to the npm package instead of the mirror in these cases.
+I want to detect these cases and link to the npm package instead of the mirror.
 * Publish all mirrors on npm - I am still weighing the pros and cons of doing this.